Belarus forced athlete to leave Olympics after criticism: NGO

 The 24-year-old had criticised Belarus’s athletics federation for entering her into the women’s 400m relay in Tokyo without notice.

-“It turns out our great bosses as always decided everything for us,” Timanovskaya said on her Instagram stories that are no longer available.
+“It turns out our great bosses have always decided everything for us,” Timanovskaya said on her Instagram stories that are no longer available.

 She later said in a separate Instagram post that she wouldn’t have “reacted so harshly if I had been told in advance, explained the whole situation and asked if I was able to run 400 metres.”